NzolaKiampava/philosophers/README.md

 ## License

 This project is part of the 42 curriculum and intended for educational purposes.
-In case of doubts feel free to reach me on my email!
+In case of doubts feel free to reach me on my email [nzolakiampava@gmail.com]!